-- For how long are temporary protection beneficiaries entitled to stay in reception centres?
-No limit - Number of beneficiaries staying in reception centres and state organisation housing as of 29 December 2023

-3. Number of beneficiaries staying in private accommodation as of 21 March 2023
+- 1. For how long are temporary protection beneficiaries entitled to stay in reception centres?
+No limit - Number of beneficiaries staying in reception centres and state organisation housing as of 13 January 2025 16,012 - 3.
+Number of beneficiaries staying in private accommodation as of 13 January 2025 20,788

 The main form of accommodation provided to beneficiaries of temporary protection is private accommodation.
 For private housing, financial benefits can be applied for within the framework of the Basic Care.
 The amount of the payments varies depending on the province.
-On average, mostly everywhere the payments are as follows:
+On average, mostly everywhere the payments are as follows as of January 2025:

-- Single person: € 260 food allowance and € 165 rent allowance - Families (more than one person): € 260 (per adult) / € 145 (per child) food allowance and € 330 family rent allowance
+- Single person: € 260 food allowance and € 165 rent allowance - Families (more than one person):76 € 260 (per adult) / € 145 (per child) food allowance and € 330 family rent allowance

 Moreover, temporary protection beneficiaries are entitled to basic care services (see Social Welfare), which includes access to reception centres.
 There are different forms of organised accommodation: the most common form is the one where food allowance is paid per person per day.
-This depends on the province and is approx. between € 6 to 7 per day.
+This depends on the province and is approx. between \in 6 to 7 per day.
 There are also accommodation options where full board (breakfast, lunch and dinner) is provided.